DavidRaab/Sq/lib/Sq/Manual/Intro/00-Overview.md

 my $sum2 = $ten->fold(0, sub($x,$acc) { $acc + $x });
 ```

-All three generates the sum.
+Both generate the sum.
 On some other iterator implementation maybe
 `$sum2` could be `0` because the iterator was already exhausted.
 This is not
 the case for `Seq`.
 That is the reason what makes it *immutable*.
 It's
 definition always stays the same.